 Description

-DESCRIPTION: The war memorial stands in Radnor Gardens, the park created in 1903 from the grounds of Radnor House and other riverside villas.
+The Twickenham War Memorial was erected in 1921 by Twickenham Urban District, featuring a bronze sculpture by Mortimer Brown, a partner in the Singer & Sons foundry.
+It stands in Radnor Gardens, a public park created in 1903 from the grounds of Radnor House and former riverside villas.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.